 For reciprocal market access, a level playing field needs to be ensured by making the reciprocating conditions on equal terms.
 For example, Chinese firms supplying EHV insulators in India should show the relevant qualifying experience that of India as is applicable in China for the Indian manufacturers.
 The terms on both sides should be on equal footing.
-Indian utilities should include such clauses in their procurement procedures.
+Indian utilities may include such clauses in their procurement procedures.

-Ministry of Power / CEA should issue a suitable advisory on both the above matters.
-This way, the quality of equipment / material sourced and reparability aspect would be the clear cut gain.
+Ministry of Power / CEA may issue a suitable advisory on both the above matters.
+This way, the quality of equipment / material sourced and reparability aspect would be properly ensured.
 Moreover, this move will also help in local employment generation in the country.